William Thwaites: Military career

-Thwaites was commissioned into the Royal Artillery in 1887.
+Thwaites was commissioned into the Royal Artillery in February 1887.

 He was promoted to lieutenant on 16 February 1890 and to captain on 10 October 1897.
 He served in the Second Boer War 1899–1900 as an Adjutant in 33rd Brigade Royal Field Artillery, and took part in operations in Natal in late 1899, including engagements at Rietfontein and Lombard′s Knop and the defence of Ladysmith.
 For his service he was mentioned in despatches.
-He was promoted to major on 20 August 1902.
+Following his return to the United Kingdom, he served as divisional adjutant in Kildare until late 1902, after he was promoted to major on 20 August 1902.